imagesss

 What are the potential consequences of conviction?

-A conviction can have an impact on a person’s ability to obtain employment, immigration status, voting rights, financial aid, government benefits and result in a jail or prison sentence.
+A conviction can have an impact on a person’s ability to obtain employment, immigration status, voting rights, financial aid, and government benefits and result in a jail or prison sentence.

 What Does A Juvenile Attorney Cost?